wp-plugins/duracelltomi-google-tag-manager/readme.txt

 The ability to include a Google/Universal Analytics tag is only one feature you can manage.

-Therefore there is no need to have an option to exclude the container code snippet on certain cases.
+Therefor there is no need to have an option to exclude the container code snippet on certain cases.

-If you want to exclude logged in users or certains user roles, use the corresponting dataLayer variable and and exclude filter in Google Tag Manager.
+If you want to exclude logged in users or certain user roles, use the corresponting dataLayer variable (visitorType) and an exclude filter in Google Tag Manager.

 == Screenshots ==